Tag: individual

 There is nobody beyond God’s redemptive reach.
 No one.
 No matter what a person has done or how “unclean” they may be, God is still there waiting.

-However, Jesus’ words also bring something else to the fore, .
-The US modern , as a whole, avoids the concept of church discipline.
+However, Jesus’ words also bring something else to the fore, discipline.
+The US modern church, as a whole, avoids the concept of church discipline.
 There are a number of reasons, some of them cultural, some of them missiological, some of them evangelical, some of them just a general lack of training and understanding.

-Church discipline requires a balance of and .
+Church discipline requires a balance of individual and community.
 In white US populations, that is rather difficult.
 Whites, by and large, idealize individuality.
-In other US populations, community has a much greater and pull.
+In other US populations, community has a much greater strength and pull.

 In most white populations, church discipline as a community is difficult, as the individual will often “go their own way”, severing their ties with the community.
 On the other hand, in non-white and isolated white communities, the community can be destructive to the individual.